-The language may vary from place to place, but the core message is still there: They’re setting an expectation for when you should hear back—if you’re going to at all.
+The language and timing may vary from place to place, but the core message is still there.
+They’re setting an expectation for when you should hear back—if you’re going to at all.
 It might seem sort of harsh, but I actually prefer this sort of guideline over uncertainty.#FreelanceWriting Golden Rule: If a place tells you not to follow up on your pitch, DON'T!
 Click To Tweet

-However, time and time again, I see freelancers fall into this same overly optimistic trap.
+However, time and time again, I see freelancers fall into the same overly optimistic trap.
 They haven’t heard anything about their pitch, and it’s been two and a half weeks.

 “I know it says I’d hear within two weeks if they were interested,” they think to themselves as their fingers fly over their keyboards, already tapping out their follow-up message, “But, they can’t mean me—my pitch was awesome!
-I’m willing to bet it got lost in the shuffle, so I should probably be safe and check in.”
+I’m willing to bet it got lost in the shuffle, so I should probably be safe and check-in.”

 This is going to be hard to hear, so brace yourself: Your pitch isn’t floating aimlessly in cyberspace.
 They simply weren’t interested.

-Does that suck?
+Does that sting?
 Definitely.
 Like I said, I’ve been there many, many times.
 But, the first step in the follow-up process is actually recognizing when you shouldn’t follow up at all.
 And, if that publication or business has already clearly detailed when you shouldn’t bother?
-It’s in your best interest to take that sage advice.
+It’s in your best interest to take their sage advice.

-I know that you’re eager to get a definite answer on whether or not your pitch was well received.
-However, it’s important that you remember that you’re not this place’s first priority—not even close, actually.
+I know that you’re eager to get a definite answer on whether or not your pitch was accepted.
+However, it’s important that you remember that you’re not this place’s first priority.
+Not even close, actually.
 They have businesses and publications to run.
-And, most of the time, getting another freelancer through the doors doesn’t rank high on the priority list—unless they’re really desperate for some manpower.
+And, most of the time, getting another freelancer through the doors doesn’t rank high on the priority list—unless they’re really desperate for some extra hands.

 What does that mean for you?
 As tempting as it can be to follow up after a mere 24 hours with a seemingly friendly, “Hey, did you see this?” message, it’s smarter to wait a reasonable amount of time before asking about your pitch.

 What’s a reasonable amount of time?
 At the bare minimum, wait one business week (right around five days).
 But, sometimes I even wait a full two weeks before checking in.

-This is something I do even before it’s time for me to follow up on whether or not my pitch has been accepted or rejected.
+This is something I do even before it’s time for me to follow up to see whether or not my pitch has been accepted or rejected.

-Since so many places have you send your information to general inboxes (think email@example.com or firstname.lastname@example.org, for example), it’s easy to feel like you’re shouting into a blackhole.
+Since so many places have you send your information to general inboxes (think email@example.com or firstname.lastname@example.org, for example), it’s easy to feel like you’re shouting into the void.
 If you didn’t hear anything back the first time, it’s tough to have confidence that there will be anybody on the receiving end of your next message.

 But, if I have the freedom to try other avenues, I’ll search to see if I can find someone relevant to follow up with personally.
-I’ll search on Twitter, LinkedIn, or even do a Google search for something like “[publication name] managing editor”, “[publication name] editor in chief”, or “[company] content marketing manager”.
+I’ll search on Twitter, LinkedIn, or even do a Google search for something like “[publication name] managing editor”, “[publication name] editor in chief”, “[publication name] [section] editor,” or “[company] content marketing manager.”

-In addition to making sure that the pitching instructions don’t instruct you to avoid personal emails and only use the provided email address for all things submissions-related (trust me, you don’t want to be that internet stalker that clogs up somebody’s inbox when they explicitly asked you not to!), it’s also important that you search for a relevant person to check in with—and not just anybody you can manage to find.
+In addition to making sure that the pitching instructions don’t direct you to avoid personal emails and only use the provided email address for all things submissions-related (trust me, you don’t want to be the internet creep who clogs up somebody’s inbox when they explicitly asked you not to), it’s also important that you search for a relevant person to check in with—and not just anybody you can manage to find.

-After all, do you really think that salesperson or accountant you found on LinkedIn is going to be able to help you get your pitch into the right hands—simply because he works there?
+After all, do you really think that the salesperson or accountant you found on LinkedIn is going to be able to help you get your pitch into the right hands—simply because they work there?
 Probably not.

-Oftentimes, I’ll also use my desire to follow up as further justification of how excited I am about the idea of writing for them.
-Find out more about what that looks like in action by grabbing the free template with this post!
+Oftentimes, I’ll also use my desire to follow up as further justification of how excited I am about the idea of writing for that outlet.
+Find out more about what that looks like in action by grabbing the free template with this post.

 Listen, I won’t lie to you and say that this works every single time.
 There are still plenty of places that I just never hear back from (sigh…).
-Everybody is different, and there are just some outlets where you’d literally need to send a skywriter in order to get their attention.
+Everybody is different, and there are some outlets that make you feel like you literally need to send a skywriter to get their attention.

 But, you know what?
-That’s OK.
-If you put the effort into crafting an excellent pitch and then politely following up on it, you can at least be assured that you did absolutely everything in your power to increase your own success rate.
+That’s okay.
+If you put the effort into crafting an excellent pitch and then politely follow up on it when the time comes, you can at least be assured that you did absolutely everything in your power to increase your own success rate.

-Remember, make sure you double-check the fine print, wait a reasonable amount of time, and do your best to find a personal contact, and you’re at least a little bit more likely to hear something back.
+Remember, make sure you double-check the fine print, wait a reasonable amount of time, and do your best to find a personal contact.
+Do those things and you’re at least a little bit more likely to hear something back.